wp-plugins/islam-companion/README.txt

 == Upgrade Notice ==

+= 1.0.3 =
+* Updated Holy Quran dashboard widget so it allows user to browse the Quranic verses using next,prev links
+* Add verse information to the Holy Quran dashboard widget

 = 1.0.2 =
 * Updated Holy Quran dashboard widget so it displays the verses according to the configured settings
 * Added option under settings for saving the surah, verse and verse count